OOPSpam/blog/_posts/2023-10-31-accessible-forms.md

 ### Accessible captcha alternative

 We designed [OOPSpam](https://www.oopspam.com/) to be an accessible and privacy friendly alternative to reCaptcha, hCaptcha and other similar solutions.
 By design OOPSpam works in your server and never interacts with your visitors instead it looks at form message content, IP and email to filter spam and fraud.
 This approach eliminates the burden on users to prove their humanity and has 0 impact on your website performance.
-Instead, we allow form submissions to be analyzed and categorized as spam or not.
+Instead, we allow form submissions without any challenge or puzzle and later to be analyzed and categorized as spam or not.
 [Our WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) does this automatically.
 Check out [another built-in integration](https://www.oopspam.com/help/).

 I hope this article was helpful for you in creating accessible forms that are available to everyone.